To help develop the best control measures for your landscape, it is important to understand the life cycle of this destructive insect pest.

 Remove Adult Beetles from your Plants by Hand

-As we discussed last week, this is why controlling the adult stage through hand picking is so important.
+As we discussed, this is why controlling the adult stage through hand picking is so important.
 If the adult is removed and eliminated from the environment, she cannot lay eggs.
 The most effective means of control in your landscape, is to keep up with the physical removal of the adults!
 The beetles are easily picked or dislodged into a container of soapy water especially in early morning and again in the evening.
 The regular removal of beetles prevents the feeding damage by those beetles and also deters other beetles from aggregating on the plant.
 Beetle presence on plants and prior injury is attractive to other beetles.
+There is no problem with squishing or stomping on the beetles if you prefer.

 Upon hatching from the eggs in the ground, the grubs (larvae) seek out nearby plant roots and feed.
 During the time Japanese beetles are in the egg and earliest grub stage they are quite sensitive to drying and may die if soils temporarily dry during this period.
 Later stage larvae are less sensitive to drying.
 Japanese beetle larvae become nearly full-size by early September and their rapid development during late summer can cause extensive root pruning.
 Surface symptoms of injury may be present at this time, with damaged grass appearing drought stressed.